danielsogl/marvel-api-wrapper/README.md

 ## Test

 I added basic unit tests to this repository.
 You find them inside the `./tests` folder.
 Feel free to add your own.
+To run the tests just run `npm run tests`.